nyx-space/nyx/README.md

 * Commercial entities with annual gross revenue of **$1,000,000 USD** (one million) or less.

 Use of any code enabled by the `premium` feature is **prohibited** for any for-profit entity (including, but not limited to, companies, corporations, and organizations) whose annual gross revenue exceeds **$1,000,000 USD**.

-The revenue threshold of $1,000,000 USD is indexed to the official U.S. inflation rate, with the year 2025 serving as the baseline.
-The threshold will be adjusted annually to account for inflation.
+Entities exceeding this revenue threshold **must purchase a commercial license** to enable and use the `premium` feature.
+This license grants you the right to use these advanced features in your commercial products and services.
+To inquire about a commercial license, please contact me at **christopher.rabotin@gmail.com** or via the [contact form][contact].

 _Note:_ under the assumption that most users are below this threshold, the `premium` feature is enabled _by default_.
 As a user **you are responsible** for ensuring compliance with the license by your entity and customers.
 It is enforced.

-### Commercial Use

-Entities exceeding this revenue threshold **must purchase a commercial license** to enable and use the `premium` feature.
-This license grants you the right to use these advanced features in your commercial products and services.

-To inquire about a commercial license, please contact me at **[christopher.rabotin@gmail.com]** or via the [contact form][contact].

 # Showcase